Accessibility Overview

 Caption or provide transcripts for all audio and video.

 Videos must have captioning (opens in new tab) on them at the UArizona, which is great for various students, allowing them to access the material anywhere (even in noisy or busy areas).
-You can also create a transcript of the video, which can be made available as a link in D2L.
+You can also create a transcript of the video, which can be made available as a link in Brightspace.

 Strategy 3